-MetaCloud is the MbientLab cloud platform used for raw sensor:
+MetaCloud is the MbientLab cloud platform used for raw sensor data storage.

 MetaCloud is available as a monthly subcription and works only with MetaSensors.

-In this tutorial we will look at how to create an account, upload sensor data, and use the cloud machine learning tools.
+In this tutorial we will look at how to create an account, upload and retrieve sensor data.

 To create an account, follow the steps: